bogdanoancea/MobileNetworkDataSimulationTemplate/data/postLocProb/README-postLocProb.txt

 b1) name = "HMM"
-In this case the <method> element will contain the following 3 mandatory child elements: b11) <prior> : it gives the priors used to compute the location probabilities and it could have one of the following two values: "network" or "uniform" b12) <transition> : it gives the transition model used by the HMM and currently could have onnly a single value: "rectangle" b13) <emission> : it gives the method used to compute to emmision probabilities of the HMM and it could haveone of the two following values: "RSS" or "SDM"
+In this case the <method> element will contain the following 3 mandatory child elements: b11) <prior> : it gives the priors used to compute the location probabilities and it could have one of the following two values: "network" or "uniform";
+b12) <transition> : it gives the transition model used by the HMM and currently could have onnly a single value: "rectangle";
+b13) <emission> : it gives the method used to compute to emmision probabilities of the HMM and it could haveone of the two following values: "RSS" or "SDM";

 b2) name = "StaticBayes"
-In this case the <method> element will contain the one mandatory child element: b21) <prior> : it gives the priors used to compute the location probabilities and it could have one of the following two values: "network" or "uniform"
+In this case the <method> element will contain the one mandatory child element: b21) <prior> : it gives the priors used to compute the location probabilities and it could have one of the following two values: "network" or "uniform";